 Where to stay:

--BLM Land: Additional camping can be found on land owned by the Bureau of Land Management or the US Forest Service.
+- BLM Land: Additional camping can be found on land owned by the Bureau of Land Management or the US Forest Service.
 A civilized campground, Skull Hollow, offers camping for a rate during the spring, summer, and fall months.
 The land around Skull Hollow is available for dispersed camping.
 If choosing to sleep in this land, be sure to adhere to Leave No Trace ethics, follow local rules, and yield to any closures.
-For more information visit the site below.
+For more information visit this site.

 Where to feast: